KauzClay/docs-tap/supply-chain/platform-engineering/how-to/supply-chain-authoring/configure.hbs.md

    ...
    ```

-2. To configure overrides, open `supplychains/appbuildv1.yaml` in your editor, and go to the
+2. To configure overrides, open `supplychains/appbuildv1.yaml` in your editor and scroll to the
    following section:

     ```yaml